 Earlham is committed to seeking LEED certification on new buildings and renovation projects.
 LEED is the US Green Building Council's rating system for sustainability in physical buildings, and is becoming standard practice for sustainable construction nation-wide.
 Read more about LEED certification here.

 Earlham currently has four buildings that are LEED certified or in the process of becoming certified.
 Stanley Hall was renovated in 2012-13 and opened in 2013 and has been given a silver rating.
 The renovations of Tyler Hall that were also completed in 2013 yielded a basic LEED certification.
-The Center for Visual and Performing Arts that opened in fall 2014 has achieved a gold LEED certification and the new Center for Science and Technology that opened in fall 2015 is expected to also achieve a gold ranking.
+The Center for Visual and Performing Arts that opened in fall 2014 has achieved a gold LEED certification and the new Center for Science and Technology that opened in fall 2015 also achieved a gold ranking.

 One aspect of a sustainable construction project is its location and its connectivity with its surrounding community.
 Earlham's LEED certified buildings are within half a mile of a neighborhood with an average density of 10 units per acre net.
 The buildings are located within half a mile of at least 10 basic services, including a supermarket, restaurant, school, convenience stores, library, fitness center, park, place of worship, and funeral home.
 There is pedestrian access between the buildings and these services.